gurnec/btcrecover/TUTORIAL.md

     Interrupted after finishing password # 357449

 If you didn't have the autosave feature enabled, you can still manually start testing where you left off.
-You need to start *btcrecover* with the *exact same* token file or passwordlist, toypos-map file (if you were using one), and command-line options plus one extra option, `--skip 357449`, and it will start up right where it had left off.
+You need to start *btcrecover* with the *exact same* token file or passwordlist, typos-map file (if you were using one), and command-line options plus one extra option, `--skip 357449`, and it will start up right where it had left off.

 ## Installation ##